microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion.md

 ---------------------------------------

-You can also upload data to the Microshare® data lake without the Device Cluster or Robots.
+You can also upload data to the Microshare® data lake without the device cluster or Robots.
 Manual upload is the most basic way of loading data from your own database, or from an open data project.
 To do so, send your data as the body of a [POST /share call](/assets/html/api-ms.html#request-shares-create-one-share).
 It will then be available to use from the data lake with [GET /share calls](/assets/html/api-ms.html#request-shares-get-one-share).

 ## 4. How do I set up my Device Cluster to ingest my data automatically into the Data Lake?

 ---------------------------------------

-[The Device Cluster Guide](/docs/2/technical/microshare-platform/device-cluster-guide/) serves as a great tutorial for walking you through the process of setting up the Device Cluster.
-In this guide, there will be a more in depth description regarding the numerous parameters for the Device Cluster.
+[The Device Cluster Guide](/docs/2/technical/microshare-platform/device-cluster-guide/) serves as a great tutorial for walking you through the process of setting up the device cluster.
+In this guide, there will be a more in depth description regarding the numerous parameters for the device cluster.